hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/version-control/index.md

 name: vsc-access-1
 # How TFC/E uses VCS Access

-Most workspaces in Terraform Cloud are associated with a VCS repository, which provides Terraform configurations for that workspace.
+Most workspaces in HCP Terraform are associated with a VCS repository, which provides Terraform configurations for that workspace.

-To find out which repos are available, access their contents, and create webhooks, Terraform Cloud needs access to your VCS provider.
+To find out which repos are available, access their contents, and create webhooks, HCP Terraform needs access to your VCS provider.

 ---
 name: vsc-access-2
 class: compact
 # How TFC/E uses VCS Access Continued...

-Although Terraform Cloud's API lets you create workspaces and push configurations to them without a VCS connection, the primary workflow expects every workspace to be backed by a repository.
+Although HCP Terraform's API lets you create workspaces and push configurations to them without a VCS connection, the primary workflow expects every workspace to be backed by a repository.

-To use configurations from VCS, Terraform Cloud needs to do several things:
+To use configurations from VCS, HCP Terraform needs to do several things:

 - Access a list of repositories, to let you search for repos when creating new workspaces.
 - Register webhooks with your VCS provider, to get notified of new commits to a chosen branch.